fent/chrome-options/README.md

 `hideAbout` - Hides about tab.
 `hideSidebar` - Hides entire sidebar, including title and about tab.
 `hideTabTitle` - Hides the selected tab's title.
+`hideTabDesc` - Hides the selected tab's description.

+You can also choose to display one option, suboption, or part of an option, by specifying it in the hash.

+    /options.html?#general.my_option

 # Roadmap

 * Additional fields as needed.
 Sliders, file upload, image upload, date picker, number, URL.
-* A way to embed part of the options page whereever you want in your extension.
-Be it browser action or content scripts.